PelagicCreatures/marlin-app/NOTES.md

 NOTE: the first user created will have superuser admin permissions

-As you make changes in assets/ css and js grunt and webpach will recompile client side bundles.
+As you make changes in assets/ css and js grunt and webpack will recompile client side bundles.

 ### Environment Variables
 NODE_ENV: